thomashartm/promptbuilder/README.md

 ![Prompt Builder UI](https://github.com/user-attachments/assets/eab9a14d-0571-4e0d-baba-1bb9f5eab7cf)

-Prompt Builder is a Firefox sidebar extension.
+Prompt Builder is a Chrome/Firefox sidebar extension.
 1. Simply install the extension
 2. Craft your prompt and/or use one of the provided templates.
 3. (Optional) Save the prompt.